Course Reserves Guidelines

 - materials owned by other libraries.

-Though not currently required, instructors are recommended to add the Course reserves block to their TITANium courses.
-The block makes searching reserve lists convenient for students and provides instructors with another access point for the Course Reserves Request form.
+Though not currently required, instructors are recommended to link Course reserves to their TITANium courses.
+This process will allow more effective access to reserve lists for students and provides instructors with another access point for the Course Reserves Request form.